What is a Web Developer Portfolio?

 Designing a professional portfolio

-Designing a portfolio includes a few steps, these steps can be done in any order:
+Creating your portfolio involves several steps, which can be done in any order:

-A color palette is a collection of colors that will be used throughout your web developer portfolio.
-Colors typically have an associated use-case.
-For example: a dark black will be used for title text, and a lighter black can be used for body text.
+A color palette is a set of colors you will use in your portfolio.
+Each color has a specific purpose.
+For example: a dark color for titles and a lighter color for the body text.

 Tip:

-- Background Color - Dominant color that defines overall theme of your portfolio.
+- Background Color - The main color that sets the theme of your portfolio.

-- Text Color - Main color used for body text and headings.
+- Text Color - The color for the body text and headings.

-- Find Shades & Tints - Enter your selected color into a color tool like ColorHexa or Color Hex.
+- Find Shades & Tints - Use a tool like ColorHexa or Color Hex.
 Look for the Shades and Tints section.

 - For a light theme, use #FFFFFF (white) or a very light tint of your primary color.

-- For a dark theme, pick a deep muted version of your primary or near-black for contrast.
+- For a dark theme, choose a darker version of your main color or near-black for contrast.

 - Choose a Text Color -

-- If your background is white (#FFFFFF), use a dark color like near-black or a deep shade of your primary color.
+- With a white background, use dark colors, like near-black or a deep shade of your primary color.

-- For a dark background, use white or a very light shade for better readability.
+- For a dark background, choose light ccolors like white for better readability.

-Example: If your background color is #FFFFFF, you might choose #060016 as a text color.
+Example: If your background color is #FFFFFF, you might pick #060016 for your text color.

 Finalizing Your Palette

-Using just these three colors, you have a functional palette.
-To take your color palette further, consider:
+With just these three colors, you already have a functional palette.
+To improve it further:

-- Using a color contrast checker to ensure readability.
+- Use a color contrast checker to make sure the text is readable.

-- Sticking to 2-3 main colors to keep your design cohesive.
+- Stick to 2-3 main colors to keep your design simple and neat.

 Structuring a professional portfolio

-The structure for a portfolio can be broken down into three elements:
+The structure of your portfolio can be broken into three parts:

-- Page Structure - One page vs multi page portfolio.
+- Page Structure - One page vs multi pages.

-- Content Heiarchy - Order of your sections
+- Content Hierarchy - The order of your sections.

-- Navigation & User Flow - How a user navigates throughout your portfolio.
+- Navigation & User Flow - How a user moves through your portfolio.

 Build a strong, job-ready portfolio with How to Structure a Web Developer Portfolio (Step-by-Step)—-from layout to must-have sections.